qanitayounas/qanitayounas/README.md

 # 👩🏻‍💻 Hey there!
 I'm Qanita Binte Younas

 ### 🌟 About Me
 🎓 **Fresh Computer Science Graduate** from **UET Peshawar**.
-💬 Passionate about building intelligent, user-friendly, and meaningful web applications.
 🚀 Developed **HealBot – an AI-Driven Virtual Therapist for Insomnia & OCD** as my Final Year Project.
-🌱 Currently exploring more about **AI, NLP, React, Node.js, and Modern Web Frameworks**.
+🌱 Currently learning more about **AI, NLP, React, Node.js, and Modern Web Frameworks**.
-📚 Interested in how **AI can transform healthcare and mental well-being**.
+📚  Always trying to explore new Stacks and tools.
-✨ Creative thinker | Tech enthusiast | Lifelong learner
+✨ Creative thinker | Tech enthusiast 👩🏻‍💻

 ---